AFriemann/cph/readme.md

 Usage
 =====

-> cph returns a password for any given profile and password.
+> cph returns a hash for any given word and salt.
-> profile should be an easy to remember name for your password, can be provided latert.
 > usage: cph [OPTIONS]
 >     -h, --help         show this help message
 >     -c, --license      show license notice